2019 English Channel Piper PA-46 crash: Salvage activity

 On 30 January 2019 the Air Accidents Investigation Branch (AAIB) reported that two seat cushions, found on a beach near Surtainville in France, were likely to be from the missing aircraft.
 AAIB identified a priority search area of approximately 4 sqnmi and commissioned a survey vessel from the British Ministry of Defence with sonar equipment to search the seabed for the aircraft.
-The AAIB search carried out by the vessel Geo Ocean III started on 3 February, together with the private search, and was expected to last up to three days; the private search was set to continue "until the plane is located".
+The AAIB search carried out by the vessel Geo Ocean III started on 3 February, together with the private search.
 The planned search was to cover an area of 4 sqnmi about 24 nmi north of Guernsey.
 The search area was divided between the two teams.

 On 3 February, wreckage of the aircraft was found on the seabed at about 1 km from the last known location.
 The wreckage was at a depth of 67 m.
 Images from the AAIB search remote submersible had shown the registration mark and at least one body inside the wreckage.

 Sala's body was recovered from the wreckage on 7 February and taken to the Isle of Portland to be passed to the Dorset coroner.
 His body was identified by means of fingerprint evidence.
 Attempts to recover the aircraft wreckage were unsuccessful and poor weather conditions forced the salvage team to return the ROV to the ship.
 On 11 February, the results of a post-mortem reported that Sala had died of "head and trunk injuries".

 The daughter of the pilot David Ibbotson launched a crowdfunding appeal to locate his body, which raised over £250,000, including a donation of £27,000 from French footballer Kylian Mbappé.
 The money raised was used to pay for a second dive to the wreck on 27 February and for a helicopter search of coastal areas in the Channel Islands, but no body was found.